Dental Office Settings COVID-19 Reopening Guidelines

 - What is the necessary personal protective equipment for dental professionals?

-With these questions in mind, AIHA has created this “Returning to Work: Dental Settings” guide to offer practical advice for how to resume dental services during COVID-19 safely.
+With these questions in mind, AIHA has created this “Back to Work Safely: Guidance for Dentist’s Offices and Facilities, 2nd edition” guide to offer practical advice for how to resume dental services during COVID-19 safely.
 The guidance borrows from the latest advice given by the Centers for Disease Control and Prevention (CDC), as well as expert advice from other leading health, government, and dentistry organizations.

 This guidance document share actionable steps and recommendations to protect dental professionals and patients, including information on the following key areas on how dentists, orthodontists, and other dental professionals can reduce the risk of transmitting COVID-19: